How to smoke less cigarettes (without quitting overnight)

 5. Track the streak, not the failure

 Going one day under your quota is a small thing.
 Stacking seven of them is not.
-The reason apps and habit trackers help here isn't magic — it's that "don't break the chain" is a much smaller, more winnable game than "quit smoking forever".
+"Don't break the chain" is a much smaller, more winnable game than "quit smoking forever".

 6. Be honest about relapse days